rehmanshafiq/e-commerce_shopper_compose/README.md

 Contributions are welcome!
 Please follow these steps:
 1. Fork the repository.
-2. Create a new branch: git checkout -b feature-name.
+2. Create a new branch: `git checkout -b feature-name`.
-3. Commit your changes: git commit -m "Add new feature".
+3. Commit your changes: `git commit -m "Add new feature"`.
-4. Push the branch: git push origin feature-name.
+4. Push the branch: `git push origin feature-name`.
 5. Create a pull request.

 **Contact**